-If you start your course in September, once you have completed BA1 (6 months) you will progress between levels at Examination Boards in February/March; if you start your course in March, once you have completed BA1 (6 months) you will progress between levels at Examination Boards in August/September.
+You start your course in March.
 See timetable and assessment handbook for further details.
 We strongly advise that you DO NOT book holidays when you are timetabled to attend learning and during assessment submissions.

 When you register and enrol you will be issued with a student ID, given access to Moodle, receive confirmed timetables for your route.